Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     alt="cute fan block connectors"
     >}}

-Same goes for the power block, only 1 one the 460W bricks is needed to power the switch, even at maximum load.
+Same goes for the power block, only one the 460W bricks is needed to power the switch, even at maximum load.

 ### FPGA

-Interestingly this PCB also features 4 Lattice FPGA's of the `MachXO2` family.
+Interestingly this PCB also features 4 Lattice FPGAs of the `MachXO2` family.

 {{< figure
     src="images/d2020/fpga.jpg"